Sony Tablet

-Xperia Tablet (former code names Sony S1 and Sony S2), formerly known as Sony Tablet, is the brand name of a series of tablet computers.
-The first models originally ran Google's operating system Android 3.1 Honeycomb, but more recent models operate on the Android 4.1.2 system.
-The first models were informally announced on 26 April 2011, using the code names, by the Sony Corporation in the Sony IT Mobile Meeting.
-They featured touchscreens, two cameras (a rear-facing 5 MP, a front-facing 0.3 MP), infrared sensor, Wi-Fi.
-Also, they support PlayStation Suite, DLNA, and are 3G/4G compatible.
-The retail price in the U.S at the time of release was US$499–599.
-In Europe, prices were at €499.
-To increase the number of apps available and provide marketing support for both tablets, Sony and Adobe Systems will hold a $200,000 competition targeting app developers.
-The series was formally launched in Berlin and Tokyo on 31 August 2011.
-The latest in the series is the Xperia Z4 Tablet.
+Sony Tablet (ソニー・タブレット) is a discontinued series of Android based tablet computers, produced from 2011 to 2012 by Sony Corporation.
+Two models were released: Sony Tablet S and Sony Tablet P.

+It was succeeded by the Sony Xperia Tablet S which is part of the mobile unit under the Xperia brand name.

-History
+History and development

+Sony's Vaio division had released tablet-like products before, such as the Sony Vaio U series in 2004.
+Its first tablet computer however was the Airboard, which was released in Japan in 2000 and the brainchild of Satoru Maeda.

 On April 26, 2011, Sony announced that it would be developing two Android tablets, codenamed S1 and S2.
 The S1 (which became the Tablet S) was said to be "optimized for rich media entertainment" while the S2 (later Tablet P) would be "ideal for mobile communication and entertainment".

-Promotional videos

 On 15 June 2011, Sony released the first in a series of five videos titled "Two Will", promoting and featuring the Tablets in an elaborately designed Rube Goldberg Machine.
 The episodes are entitled: